 Uganda is safe, secure, and stable.
 The safest place to be is on a Safari in the Pearl of Africa.
 Your driver-guide will look after your safety and well-being while on a Safari.

 We only use safe and secure Lodges that have security personnel on-site 24-Hours a day.
 Everyone wants you safe while you are visiting Uganda.

 Uganda today is safe for tourists, it is friendly, welcoming, and hospitable, plus it is the best English-Speaking country in all of Africa.

 Why visit Uganda?
 It is a friendly, welcoming, hospitable, and safe country.

 Uganda is one of the most affordable countries for a safari, especially a primate safari in East Africa.
-Affordability is still an important factor, especially when it comes to a safari that includes Gorilla Tracking.
+Affordability is still an essential factor, especially for a safari that includes Gorilla Tracking.

-Affordability is the reason that Uganda has become the Premier Mountain Gorilla Tracking Destination in Africa.
+Affordability is why Uganda has become the Premier Mountain Gorilla Tracking Destination in Africa.
 Not just affordability, but affordability without compromising the quality of the Gorilla, Chimpanzee Tracking Experience.

-If you use a Ugandan Tour Operator such as ourselves, you cut out the middleman.
-There is no go-between, and you save even more.
+If you use a Ugandan Tour Operator such as us, you cut out the go-between, there is no go-between, and you save even more.